andreafuturi/DenoVitePreact/README.md

 1. Clone this repository.
 2. Install dependencies with `npm install`.
 3. Start the application on localhost:8000 with `npm start`.
-4. Build the client-side code with `npm run build`.
+4. When ready build the client-side code with `npm run build`.
 6. Deploy to Deno deploy (might add a script in package.json in the future)

 Happy coding!